-In 2013 and 2014, we generated net sales of \$632.9 million and \$810.1 million, respectively, and net loss of \$53.9 million in 2013 and net income of \$21.5 million in 2014.
-Approximately 47.2% and 52.1% of our net sales in 2013 and 2014, respectively, were attributable to our acquisitions since 2008.
+In 2014 and 2015, we generated net sales of \$810.1 million and \$745.7 million, respectively, and net income of \$21.5 million in 2014 and \$23.2 million in 2015.
+Approximately 7.8% and 8.6% of our net sales in 2014 and 2015, respectively, were attributable to our acquisitions since 2011.
 Key elements of our growth strategy include:

-• Expand Core Products.
+- Expand Core Products.
 We manage our existing and new brands through strategic product development initiatives, including introducing new products, modifying existing products and extending existing product lines to maximize their longevity.
-Our marketing teams and product designers strive to develop new products or product lines to offer added technological, aesthetic and functional improvements to our extensive portfolio.

-• Enter New Product Categories.
+Our marketing teams and product designers strive to develop new products or product lines to offer added technological, aesthetic and functional improvements to our extensive portfolio. - Enter New Product Categories.
 We use our extensive experience in the toy and other consumer product industries to evaluate products and licenses in new product categories and to develop additional product lines.
-We began marketing licensed classic video games for simple plug-in use with television sets and expanded into several related categories by infusing additional technologies such as motion gaming and through the licensing of this category from our current licensors, such as Disney® and MTV Networks which owns Nickelodeon®.

-• Pursue Strategic Acquisitions.
+We began marketing licensed classic video games for simple plug-in use with television sets and expanded into several related categories by infusing additional technologies such as motion gaming and through the licensing of this category from our current licensors, such as Disney® and MTV Networks which owns Nickelodeon®. - Pursue Strategic Acquisitions.
 We supplement our internal growth with selected strategic acquisitions.
 In July 2012 we acquired the business of Maui, Inc., an Ohio corporation, and A.S.
 Design Limited, a related Hong Kong corporation (collectively, "Maui").
 Maui is a leading manufacturer and distributor of spring and summer activity toys and impulse toys.
 We will continue focusing our acquisition strategy on businesses or brands that we believe have compatible product lines and/or offer valuable trademarks or brands.

-• Acquire Additional Character and Product Licenses.
+- Acquire Additional Character and Product Licenses.
 We have acquired the rights to use many familiar brand and character names and logos from third parties that we use with our primary trademarks and brands.
-Currently, among others, we have license agreements with Nickelodeon®, Disney®, and Warner Bros.®, as well as with the licensors of the many popular licensed children's characters previously mentioned, among others.
+Currently, among others, we have license agreements with Nickelodeon ®, Disney ®, and Warner Bros.®, as well as with the licensors of the many popular licensed children's characters previously mentioned, among others.
 We intend to continue to pursue new licenses from these entertainment and media companies and other licensors.
-We also intend to continue to purchase additional inventions and product concepts through our existing network of inventors and product developers.

-• Expand International Sales.
+We also intend to continue to purchase additional inventions and product concepts through our existing network of inventors and product developers. - Expand International Sales.
 We believe that foreign markets, especially Europe, Australia, Canada, Latin America and Asia, offer us significant growth opportunities.
-In 2014, our sales generated outside the United States were approximately \$156.6 million, or 19.3% of total net sales.
-We intend to continue to expand our international sales and in 2014 opened sales offices and expanded distribution agreements in Latin America and China to capitalize on our experience and our relationships with foreign distributors and retailers.
-We expect these initiatives to contribute to our international growth in 2015.

-• Capitalize On Our Operating Efficiencies.
+In 2015, our sales generated outside the United States were approximately \$203.6 million, or 27.3% of total net sales.
+We intend to continue to expand our international sales and in 2015 opened sales offices and further expanded distribution agreements in Latin America and Europe to capitalize on our experience and our relationships with foreign distributors and retailers.
+We expect these initiatives to contribute to our international growth in 2016. - Capitalize On Our Operating Efficiencies.
 We believe that our current infrastructure and operating model can accommodate growth without a proportionate increase in our operating and administrative expenses, thereby increasing our operating margins.